-This At a glance briefing is for family carers supporting a teenager or young adult with severe learning disabilities and behaviour described as challenging, who is approaching transition to adult services.
+This At a glance briefing is for family carers supporting an adult with severe learning disabilities and behaviour described as challenging.
 It will help you understand what you should expect from local services.

 The briefing will help you understand what good support and services look like, to enable you to ask for the support you and your family need, and to work in partnership with the professionals who are involved with your family.
 The way things are done will vary between different areas.
 There is information at the end about what to do and who to contact if you are concerned that your family's needs are not being met.